norm/your5e/rules/directives/hit_die.md

 # Hit Die

 Hit Die are added to characters with the 'Hit Die' directive.
-It takes three arguments:
+It has two arguments, and supports shorthand syntax:

 - **Die** (mandatory), what size die to use
 - **Value** (optional), the value to use; if no value is specified, the average rounded up is used
-- **Name** (optional), the name of the die

 ## Valid examples